spatie/javascript-styleguide/README.md

     // ...
 }

-// Bad, needs more spaces!
+// Bad, needs more spaces.
 if(true){
     // ...
 }else{